morbargig/MB-CV/README.md

 ```

 you need to use your own firebase configuration and change the usernaame in the FirebaseApi api constructor!

+to start the website you will need to run `npm start`

 don't forget to send your CV :)